 The Bonita Canyon Public Facilities Financing Authority was established December 9, 1997, under a joint powers agreement for the purpose of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of apportionment thereof.
 The Bonita Canyon Public Facilities Financing Authority consisted of the Irvine Unified School District, Newport-Mesa Unified School District, and the City of Newport Beach.
 On July 1, 1999, Irvine Unified School District withdrew from the Authority.
-On March 18, 1998, the Governing Board passed the Resolution of Formation to establish the Community Facilities Agency and called for an election for the purpose of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of apportionment thereof.
+On March 18, 1998, the Governing Board passed the Resolution of Formation to establish the Community Facilities Agency and called for an election for the purpose of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of approving the issuance of bonds for the financing of certain public improvements and the imposition of the special tax and the method of apportionment thereof.

-TABLE OF CONTENTS JUNE 30, 2016
+TABLE OF CONTENTSJUNE 30, 2019